AppDaemon/appdaemon/docs/APPGUIDE.rst

 A critical piece of this is the concept of ``namespaces``.
 Each plugin has an optional``namespace`` directive.
 If you have more than 1 plugin of any type, their state is separated into namespaces, and you need to name those namespaces using the ``namespace`` parameter.
 If you don't supply a namespace, the namespace defaults to ``default`` and this is the default for all areas of AppDaemon meaning that if you only have one plugin you don't need to worry about namespace at all.

-In the case above, the first instance had no namespace so it's namespace will be called ``default``.
+In the case above, the first instance had no namespace so its namespace will be called ``default``.
 The second hass namespace will be ``hass2`` and so on.

 These namespaces can be accessed separately by the various API calls to keep things separate, but individual Apps can switch between namespaces at will as well as monitor all namespaces in certain calls like ``listen_state()`` or ``listen_event()`` by setting the namespace to ``global``.